The Anglo-American Adventure

 Ulysses S. Grant.

 Far to the west, New Mexico had been claimed by the South as a slave territory before the war, and in March, the town of Mesilla, near modern Las Cruces, declared it would secede and join the CSA.
 In July a Confederate unit marched up from El Paso, Texas, entered Mesilla, and defeated the Union forces from the nearest fort, Fort Filmore.
 Fort Filmore was abandoned, and the Confederates proclaimed an "Arizona Territory" in the southern half of present-day Arizona & New Mexico, with Mesilla as its capital.
 Despite all this, the official governor of New Mexico was pro-Union, and in September he issued a call for soldiers (most of them were Spanish-speaking Mexicans from the neighborhood of Albuquerque and Santa Fe).
-Additional troops arrived from Colorado in December; we'll see in the next section what happened when they met the Confederates.
+Additional troops arrived from Colorado in December; we will soon see what happened when they met the Confederates.

 One week after Mill Springs, General Grant launched his own offensive, trying to conquer Tennessee by first gaining control of the two rivers coming out of it, the Tennessee and the Cumberland.
 Each river was guarded by a single Confederate fort, Fort Henry on the Tennessee and Fort Donelson on the Cumberland.
 Fort Henry was easy; Northern gunboats blasted it into submission by the time Grant's troops arrived (February 6).
 Fort Donelson, however, was better protected, and Confederate batteries forced the gunboats to withdraw, leaving the Northern soldiers to advance first.
 Still, this reversal in tactics paid off.
 The two generals in command, Gideon Pillow and former War Secretary John Floyd, failed to break through the ring of troops that now surrounded the fort, so they handed over command to the third general in the fort, Simon Bolivar Buckner, and sneaked out before the Yankees could capture them.
 Buckner asked Grant for terms; he probably thought he could get off easily, because he and Grant had been friends in California before the war.
 Instead, Grant made it clear in the letter he sent back that he didn't follow any code of chivalry: